-The loan, administered by the Student Finance England, will be for a maximum of £10,000.
+The loan, administered by Student Finance England, will be for a maximum of £10,280 for courses starting on or after 1 August 2017.
 It is repayable and interest will be charged.
-Full eligibility criteria and application details can be found at Gov.uk Postgraduate loans
+Full eligibility criteria and application details can be found at Gov.uk Postgraduate loans.

 Information can also be found on Newcastle University's Postgraduate Master's Loan Scheme page